Teignmouth: Schools

 The main schooling presence in the town is that of the Ivy Education Trust, which has a primary, secondary and sixth form there.
 The primary school is known simply as Teignmouth Primary School; this was previously known as Teignmouth Community School, Mill Lane and before this was known as Inverteign.

 Incorporating a sixth form college, the main secondary school is Teignmouth Community School, stylised sometimes as Teignmouth Secondary.
 Formerly Teignmouth High School, then Teignmouth Community College, it was created as a merger in 1979 of Teignmouth Grammar School, which occupied the Westlawn and Winterbourne buildings of the school, and Teignmouth Secondary Modern School.
 More recently, it has merged further with Inverteign Community Nursery and Primary School.

 Also present in the town is Trinity School, which is independent with a preparatory department and boarding facilities, for children from ages 2 to 18.
 It was formerly known as The Convent of Notre Dame.

-Other primary schools include Our Lady & St Patrick (OLSP), being a Roman Catholic School, and Hazeldown.
+Other primary schools include Our Lady & St Patrick (Roman Catholic) and Hazeldown.